danyill/open-scd/ROADMAP.md

 1. SLD Editor

-   - Transpower wishes to carry out "top-down engineering" based on the SLD editor.
-The Substation editor in OpenSCD already provides much of the capability required.
+   Transpower wishes to carry out "top-down engineering" based on the SLD editor.
+The Substation editor in OpenSCD already provides an early prototype of the capability required.
-   - However the following are outstanding:
+   However the following are outstanding:
      - Drag and drop of SLD symbols to create elements (from voltage level, bay, transformer, conducting equipment etc.) (including the `sxy` namespace coordinates)
      - Ability to edit key parameters (voltage levels, descriptions)
      - Ability to rotate symbols
-     - Ability to group objects for the purposes of doing copy and paste and carrying out basic alignment tasks (or to be connectable on a grid)
+     - Ability to group objects for the purposes of doing copy and paste and carrying out basic alignment tasks (or to be connectable on a grid).
+Ideally symbols could be resized to allow distinguishing different elements (e.g. an earthing transformer compared to a power transformer).
      - Ability to "flip" a group of objects (to allow a bay to drawn in a particular direction -- Transpower draws bays to match the physical orientation of the site)
      - Ability to verify/trace connectivity (related: [#458](https://github.com/openscd/open-scd/issues/458))

+   Perhaps the best example of an SLD editor we are familiar with is the editor provided in Omicron RelaySimTest which is powerful and intuitive.

 1. Substation Editor.
 The Substation editor provides much of the desired capability but does not yet allow: